pyfar/gallery/docs/contribute/general/deps/dep_0001_role_formalization.rst

 To ensure sufficient experience for the role of Maintainer, it is required to have at least 1-2 years of active experience in developing the respective package.

+.. note:: Marco

+   The review related part should be moved to the respective section in the contribution guidelines.

 Maintainers are responsible for
 Before merging a pull request, a Maintainer should should check the following items: